 , an ethnomusicologist by training, has contributed new approaches to the study of music’s instruments, materialities, technologies, infrastructures, and production workflows.
-From 2004 to 2016, he researched these within Istanbul’s recording studios, luthieries, and music industry; since 2013, his work has broadened geographically to consider European, North American, and Australian audio technology gear cultures.
+From 2004 to 2016, Bates researched these within Istanbul’s recording studios, luthieries, and music industry; since 2013, their work has broadened geographically to consider European, North American, and Australian audio technology gear cultures.

-Committed to social science and ethnographic methods, Bates incorporates an experimental practice-led research design, whether that entails his ongoing studio-based audio engineering work, collaborative recordings featuring the 11-stringed oud, or Makamqore
+Committed to social science and ethnographic methods, Bates incorporates an experimental practice-led research design, whether that entails their ongoing studio-based audio engineering work, collaborative recordings featuring the 11-stringed oud, or Makamqore

 solo Eurorack performances for the New York Modular Society